-In line with the change in status of POL introduced by the Postal Services Act, with effect from 1st April 2012 POL became a principal employer and distinct RMG and POL Sections with separate funding and investment arrangements were created within the Plan.

-pensioners) were transferred to a new Government scheme, the Royal Mail Statutory Pension Scheme ('RMSPS').
+In line with the change in status of POL introduced by the Postal Services Act, with effect from 1st April 2012 POL became a principal employer and a distinct RMG Section and POL Section with separate funding and investment arrangements were created within the Plan.
+At the same time the Plan's accrued liabilities (including the entitlements of all the then pensioners and deferred pensioners) were transferred to a new Government scheme, the entitlements of all the then pensioners and deferred pensioners) were transferred to a new Government scheme, the Royal Mail Statutory Pension Scheme ('RMSPS').
 The DBCBS also has its own separate funding and investment arrangements.